JacekMoryto/testing-project-no.-3/README.md

 The scripts are partially covering testing functionalities of some of the most important areas and scenarios from the business point of view of E-commerce web application.

 1. Sign-Up form
-2. E2E Purchasing a subscription
-3. E2E Purchasing products
+2. E2E Purchasing products
-4. Checkout
+3. Checkout
 -------------------------------------
 The Spec files include:
 * cy.type() into forms, cy.click() elements, cy.check() checkboxes, cy.select() dynamic and static dropdowns